SelfMagician/Magic/index.md

 -   Hologram.
 [Forever On]
 -   Magic.
 [Once, Switch{On/Off}, Forever On]
 -   Self Magic overrides any magic.
 [Forever On]
--   Looking Wife, Girlfriend, Darling, My Little Bitch gives Self and overrides Self Help and Non-Self.
+-   Looking Wife, Girlfriend, Darling, My Little Bitch gives Self and overrides Non-Self.
 [Forever On]
 -   Com.
 [Switch{On/Off}]
 -   Soul Com.
 [Switch{On/Off}]
 -   Original name.
 [Forever Off]